Guadeloupe with your family : practical guide

 La Caravelle Club Med ****

-It is off the Caribbean Sea, on the paradise island of Grande-Terre in Guadeloupe, that you’ll find the incredible resort La Caravelle Club Med.
+It is off the Caribbean Sea, on the paradise island of Grande-Terre in Guadeloupe, that you’ll find the incredible La Caravelle Club Med.
 This exceptional all-inclusive hotel, housed in a lush environment, is the ideal place to spend a peaceful and quiet family holiday.
 Lovers of water sports in particular will be delighted with the various options available directly from the hotel’s beach, which can be reached in 40 minutes from Pointe-à-Pitre airport.

 5 – GASTRONOMY